Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 TFR Notice

-TFRs routinely issued over Boston major events (Boston Marathon, Red Sox games at Fenway Park, Fourth of July celebrations on the Esplanade).
-Massport has installed over 200 'No Drone Zone' signs across 50+ locations.
-Dense controlled airspace east of Worcester.
+Temporary Flight Restrictions (TFRs) are routinely issued over major public events in Boston including the Boston Marathon, Red Sox games at Fenway, July 4 celebrations on the Esplanade, and major sporting events.
+Massport has installed approximately 200 'No Drone Zone' signs marking Logan-area and park locations.

 9